DA: Woman fatally struck by tow truck in Watertown, driver stabbed multiple times

 Officers responding to the intersection of Galen and Watertown streets about 11:20 a.m. found the woman in the road and the driver suffering from multiple stab wounds, according to Middlesex District Attorney Marian T. Ryan.

-The woman, who was said to be in her late 60s or early 70s, was pronounced dead at the scene.
+The woman, who was said to be in her late 60s, was pronounced dead at the scene.
 Her name has not been made public.

-A man believed to be related to the victim retaliated for the woman’s death by attacking the driver and stabbing him at least five times, Ryan said.
+A man, who witnesses described as the woman’s son, retaliated for her death by attacking the driver and stabbing him at least five times, Ryan said.

 The driver, who has not yet been identified, was taken to a Boston hospital with critical injuries.